lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 [All slides](slides/slides.pdf)

+### Opening remark

-Opening remark: We are in a real trouble and have not the foggiest idea how to compute very well.
+We are in a real trouble and have not the foggiest idea how to compute very well.
 There might some glimmer of hope on the horizon, in number of different direction, some of which I might point out.

 [Opening slide](slides/page_1.pdf)